Billy Miske

 Billy Miske, alias The Saint Paul Thunderbolt (April 12, 1894 – January 1, 1924), was a professional boxer from Saint Paul, Minnesota.
-During his tenure as a pugilist he had multiple-bout series with a plethora of all-time greats including Harry Greb, Jack Dempsey, Jack Dillon, Tommy Gibbons, Bill Brennan and Battling Levinsky, among others.
-Despite a career shortened by illness and an early death, statistical website BoxRec still lists Miske as the No. 26 ranked heavyweight of all-time.
+During his tenure as a pugilist he had multiple-bout series with a plethora of all-time greats including Harry Greb, Jack Dempsey, Fred Fulton, Jack Dillon, Tommy Gibbons, Bill Brennan and Battling Levinsky, among others.
+Despite a career shortened by illness and an early death, statistical website BoxRec still lists Miske as the No. 26 ranked heavyweight of all time.

 Professional boxing career

 An American of German descent, Miske stood at 6'0" and over the course of his career weighed between 158 and 190 lbs.
 He was managed by John Pearl "J.P" Smith (1913–18) and Jack Reddy (1918–23).

 Miske was born in St. Paul, Minnesota.
 He began his career as a middleweight.
-During the course of his career, he competed successfully as a light-heavyweight and heavyweight, defeating many well known fighters.
+During his career, he competed successfully as a light-heavyweight and heavyweight, defeating many well-known fighters.
 On September 6, 1920, Miske lost to Jack Dempsey in the third round of a fight to decide the World Heavyweight Boxing title.
 It was the first heavyweight title match to be broadcast on radio, and it was the only time Billy Miske was ever knocked out.